MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-install-finance-operations-provisioning-app.md

 9. Agree to the terms and conditions and select the **Install** button to start the installation.

 When the install is triggered, it will take roughly an hour for the operation to complete.
+During the installation, you will see the Finance and Operations Provisioning App is in an **Installing** status until it completes.

 ## Application versions